 - The amount of traffic

-- Cold paint – cost-effective material, but lifetime of only 1 year
+- Cold paint – cost-effective material, but a lifetime of only 1 year

-- Hot Thermoplastic – Lifetime of 2 - 5 years, higher costs
+- Hot Thermoplastic – Lifetime of 2 to 5 years, higher costs

 - Cold plastic (2 component) - Lifetime of 2 to 5 years (and retro-reflection will decrease over time), higher costs

 Please note that the above indications of lifetime are only rules of thumb.
 There are many factors that can influence the lifetime.
 I.e. recipe of the material, is it suitable for the climate, the number of cars per day, type of beads used, etc. Contact your material supplier for specific information about the different compositions and characteristics of materials.

 Material consumption is an essential part of planning your road marking jobs as well as correctly calculating your business' revenue.